 What you can do as an owner, is use this day to create a pet first aid kit in your home.
 This first aid kit must contain bandages, gauze roll and pads, pet food, blankets and towels, antiseptic solutions, medical thermometers, tweezers, harness or a leash, crucial medications, a life vest, jacket or a sweater, your pet’s photo, medical records, and microchip.
 You can add some pet toys or a thunder jacket to keep them calm during nervous times.

 All the food and the first aid kit should be stored in a waterproof container that’s airtight.
-Food stocks that will keep your pet full for 5-6 days are considered to be enough when a natural disaster occurs.
+Food stocks that will keep your pet full between five to six days are considered to be enough when a natural disaster occurs.
 You must know and inform everyone in the house where the pet first aid kit is stored and even practice a bit with your pets and family members evacuation protocols.

 Committee on Disaster and Emergency Issues